artemsaraiev/61040-portfolio/assignments/assignment1.md

 ### Unselected problems

+#### **High friction in peer reviewing.**

+This is a widespread problem in my opinion.
+However, I think, it has a smaller need than a platform for discussion, so I had to put it in here.

 #### **Lack of awareness of others' work in the same domain.**

 This is an essential part of research that has become much easier to do in recent years with the help of AI (e.g. GPT research/browse mode, Perplexity, etc) and higher engagement from the research community on the internet.
 It is not usually time-consuming, and researchers typically follow new papers and ideas in their field on a constant basis anyway.

+_____

+#### **Monopolies that sell private data.**

+The privacy policy got better over time after users feedback.
+A small fraction of people still have concerns to the extent they refuse to use the app.

 #### **Inability to apply financial instruments to make better predictions.**

 That is largely a user skill issue, which can be solved by learning from the numerous sources available on the Internet.
 A problem "it is hard to do well in X because I have never done X before" is not really a problem, but more of natural expectation.
 X in this case is "investment".

+____
 #### **Hard to keep track of what I've read, what I want to read, and my reviews/notes on books I've finished.**

 Not as widespread or pressing a problem as the other two.

+#### **No common way to join discussions around the same book, since many platforms exist and there is no widely preferred one.**

+The number of platforms is relatively small and people usually overcome this friction by reading reviews from a few (two-three) sources like Goodreads, LibraryThing, Amazon.

 ## Stakeholders.